ngocnguyenvan/test-login-thousand-stars/README.md

 ### 1. Introduction
 Currently, in the Stars and Malabar project unused test tools for frontend.
 To save time for regression testing in both project, need to use tool End-to-End tests in Node.js quickly and support ReactJs
 ### 2. Auto Testing Solutions
 I do not find support End-to-End testing tool test directly in reactjs (Facebook using [Jest](https://facebook.github.io/jest/) but it is focused on testing isolated pieces of your application logic).
-We testing with DOM elements are rendered after the code Reactjs.
+We testing with DOM elements after the code Reactjs rendered.

 So we can use Selenium WebDriver API.
 There are many libraries trying to make it simpler:
 -	Nightwatch.js